 Frequently asked questions

-Your monthly mortgage repayments (instalments) are delayed for the first three months, but interest will still accumulate from day one.
+Your monthly mortgage repayments (instalments) are delayed for up to the first three months (one, two, or three months), but interest will still accumulate from day one.

 The interest is calculated daily at your current mortgage interest rate and then added to your overall mortgage balance on the 1st of each month.

-This does mean that you pay more in interest over the term of your mortgage, as your payments will include the interest accumulated over the first three months.
+This does mean that you pay more in interest over the term of your mortgage, as your payments will include the interest accumulated over the delayed payment period.

-As interest is calculated daily from completion, this is added to your mortgage balance meaning in the first three months of your Delayed Start Mortgage, your mortgage balance increases and only starts to reduce when you start making mortgage repayments.
+As interest is calculated daily from completion, this is added to your mortgage balance meaning in the delayed payment period of your Delayed Start mortgage, your mortgage balance increases and only starts to reduce when you start making mortgage repayments.

 At least one applicant needs to be a first-time buyer.
 This means they can't ever have owned an interest in a residential property in the UK or abroad.
 This includes Buy to Let properties and any property that has been inherited, even if they've never lived there.